 Multilevel monolith in DDD concept.
 The functionality is split into logically grouped isolated or loosely coupled blocks, which are still located within a monolithic structure; the logic is separated from the infrastructure.
 This is a good starting point for the migration to microservices.

 SOA solution.
 You shouldn’t take microservices as the next step of the SOA evolution.
 It must be kept in mind that the main difference between the bus and the message exchange channel between services is that it is the bus that carries a significant portion of data conversion and orchestration logic.
 The message exchange channel between microservices, in its turn, must be fully reliable and straightforward.
 Its aim is to transmit a message.
 Implementing microservices in such solutions can be very costly because the supposedly “independent” modules can be closely coupled through the bus logic, and a simple replacement of this logic with aggregating patterns won’t be sufficient.
 Moreover, the existing SOA solutions mostly use heterogeneous technologies and constructs which are difficult to adapt.
-Does it make sense to think about such migration at all?
+Does it make sense to think about such a migration at all?
 Usually, it doesn’t.
-Most probably, the choice of SOA was driven by the complexity and diversity of the applications to be integrated into, the application scale, and the need to provide data consistency and the complex logic of data conversion.
+Most probably, the choice of SOA was driven by the complexity and diversity of the applications to be integrated into, the application scale, plus the need to provide data consistency and the complex logic of data conversion.
 In this case, the choice is right.
-The microservices as an alternative should be considered only if the main part of the solution has become obsolete; when it’s no more necessary to integrate with heavyweight application; if removing legacy code and migrating to simpler web solutions are on the agenda; if there is no need to maintain the high level of abstraction and data consistency but the speed of developing individual modules is still critical or it is necessary to enable independent work of separate teams.
+The microservices as an alternative should be considered only if the main part of the solution has become obsolete; when it’s no more necessary to integrate with a heavyweight application; if removing legacy code and migrating to simpler web solutions are on the agenda; if there is no need to maintain a high level of abstraction and data consistency but the speed of developing individual modules is still critical or it is necessary to enable independent work of separate teams.

-Now, when to choose microservices?
+So, when to choose microservices?

 the aim is to develop a medium-sized non-trivial web application consisting of a set of loosely coupled or completely isolated modules;